JD-ETH/copark86.github.io/_pages/about.md

   - /about.html
 ---

-*Robotics Perception Engineer at SevenSense Robotics, Zürich Area*
+*Computer Vision Engineer at Oculus, Zürich Area*

-**New**: I have updated some information about winning second place at the "Game of drones" competition organized by Microsoft at NeuRIPS 2019.
-See portfolio section for details.

 My Skill sets
 - In-depth knowledge of Robotic perception, and state estimation.
 Good knowledge of planning and control.